launchableinc/cli/docs/policies/data-privacy-and-protection/data-examples.md

 This page provides examples of the various data sent to Launchable with the CLI.

+You can use the `--dry-run` global option to preview what data *would* be passed in a real request.
 You can also use the `--log-level audit` global option when you invoke the CLI to view exactly what data was passed in the request.
-See [CLI reference](../../resources/cli-reference.md#log-level).
+See the [CLI reference](../../resources/cli-reference.md) for more info about both of these options.

 ## Recording builds